LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 In order for the bot to interact with Microsoft Teams, you must enable the Teams channel.

-14. From the bot resource in Azure, select **Channels** in the left-hand navigation.
-On the **Channels** pane, select the Microsoft Teams channel.
+From the bot resource in Azure, select **Channels** in the left-hand navigation.
+On the **Channels** pane, select the **Microsoft Teams** channel.
 Select **Microsoft Teams Commercial** then select **Apply** to confirm the action.

-15. Once this process is complete, you should see both the **Web Chat** and **Microsoft Teams** listed in your enabled channels:
+Once this process is complete, you should see both the **Web Chat** and **Microsoft Teams** listed in your enabled channels:

 ![Screenshot of the enabled bot channels.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-05.png)

 ### Set Messaging Endpoint and retrieve the bot app ID and password

-16. Select **Configuration** from the left-hand navigation.
+Select **Configuration** from the left-hand navigation.

-17. On the **Configuration** pane, enter the **Messaging endpoint**: `https://REPLACE_THIS.ngrok.io/api/messages`
+On the **Configuration** pane, enter the **Messaging endpoint**: `https://REPLACE_THIS.ngrok.io/api/messages`

-18. Select **Apply**.
+Select **Apply**.

-19. When Azure created the bot, it also registered a new Azure AD app for the bot.
+When Azure created the bot, it also registered a new Azure AD app for the bot.
 You need to generate this new bot app a secret and copy the app's credentials.

-20. Copy the ID of the bot as you'll need it later.
+Copy the ID of the bot as you'll need it later.

-21. Select **Manage** to navigate to the Azure AD app blade:
+Select **Manage** to navigate to the Azure AD app:

 ![Screenshot of the bot's settings page.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-06.png)

 ### Create a client secret for the app

-22. In order for your code to connect to the bot framework service, it will sign in to Azure AD with an application ID and either a certificate or secret.
+In order for your code to connect to the Bot Framework service, it will sign in to Azure AD with an application ID and either a certificate or secret.
 In this exercise, you'll use a secret.

-23. Select **Certificates & secrets** from the left-hand navigation panel.
+Select **Certificates & secrets** from the left-hand navigation panel.

-24. Select the **New client secret** button:
+Select the **New client secret** button:

 ![Screenshot of the Certificates & Secrets page in the Azure AD admin center.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-07.png)

-25. When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**. *What you enter and select doesn't matter for the exercise.*
+When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**. *What you enter and select doesn't matter for the exercise.*

-26. The **Certificate & Secrets** page will display the new secret.
+The **Certificate & Secrets** page will display the new secret.
 It's important you copy this value as it's only shown this one time; if you leave the page and come back, it will only show as a masked value.

 ![Screenshot showing the new secret.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-08.png)

-27. Copy the value of the secret as you'll need it later.
+Copy the value of the secret as you'll need it later.

-## Task 2: Create Microsoft Teams app
+## Create Microsoft Teams app

 In this section, you'll create a new Node.js project.

-1. Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-msgext**, and change directory into that folder.
+Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-msgext**, and change directory into that folder.

-2. Run the Yeoman Generator for Microsoft Teams by running the following command:
+Run the Yeoman Generator for Microsoft Teams by running the following command:

 ```console
 yo teams
 ```

-3. Yeoman will launch and ask you a series of questions.
+Yeoman will launch and ask you a series of questions.
 Answer the questions with the following values:

 - **What is your solution name?**: MessagingExt
 - **Where do you want to place the files?**: Use the current folder
 - **Title of your Microsoft Teams App project?**: Planet Messaging
 - **Your (company) name? (max 32 characters)**: Contoso
-- **Which manifest version would you like to use?**: v1.13
+- **Which manifest version would you like to use?**: v1.15 (With support for extending Teams apps to other parts of the Microsoft 365 ecosystem)
 - **Quick scaffolding**: Yes
-- **What features do you want to add to your project?**: *(uncheck the default option **A Tab** using the <kbd>space</kbd> key and press <kbd>enter</kbd>)*
+- **What features do you want to add to your project?**: *(deselect the default option **A Tab** using the <kbd>SPACE</kbd> key and then press <kbd>ENTER</kbd>, selecting nothing)*
-- **The URL where you will host this solution?**: (Accept the default option)
+- **The URL where you will host this solution?**: *(Accept the default option)*
 - **Would you like show a loading indicator when your app/tab loads?**: No

 > [!NOTE]
 > Most of the answers to these questions can be changed after creating the project.
 For example, the URL where the project will be hosted isn't important at the time of creating or testing the project.

-4. After answering the generator's questions, the generator will create the scaffolding for the project and then execute `npm install` that downloads all the dependencies required by the project.
+After answering the generator's questions, the generator will create the scaffolding for the project and then execute **npm install** that downloads all the dependencies required by the project.

 ### Add a bot to the project

-5. In this section, you'll manually add a bot to the project.
+In this section, you'll manually add a bot to the project.

-6. Create a new folder **planetBot** in the **./src/server** folder.
+Create a new folder **planetBot** in the **./src/server** folder.

-7. Create a new file **planetBot.ts** in this new folder **./src/server/planetBot/planetBot.ts**.
+Create a new file **planetBot.ts** in this new folder **./src/server/planetBot/planetBot.ts**.

-8. Add the following code to the **planetBot.ts** file:
+Add the following code to the **planetBot.ts** file:

 ```typescript
 import {